sarfogate/acad_web/content/publication/esf_spatial_harm_24/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Ryu S
+- Soorok Ryu
-- Lee G
+- GyuWon Lee
 - Joon Song

 draft: false